SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/configuration.md

 #### Install text configuration

 Devices that support installing configuration can communicate this by adding *c8y_Configuration* to their *c8y_SupportedOperations*.
-Then the configuration tab will offer a button to send a user configured configuration to the device.
+Then the **Configuration** tab will offer a button to send a user configured configuration to the device.
 This action consequently creates a *c8y_Configuration* operation with the same fragment signature as found in the device’s managed object.

 The device is expected to perform the following actions:
 1. Set operation status to EXECUTING